-For my final blog here on College Fashion, I’ve decided to write about something a bit different: what one and a half years of college have taught me so far.
+For my final blog here on College Fashion, I’ve decided to write about something a bit different: what I've learned in college so far.

 The main purpose of this particular blog is to help readers younger than myself - there is so much to learn in college that it's helpful to hear from someone who has been there already!
 College has really forced me to grow up, so I thought I'd share some of my experiences and focus on the college part of College Fashion.
 Enjoy!